Felice Lieh-Mak: Leslie Cheung

 Felice Lieh-Mak was the psychiatrist of Leslie Cheung, one of the most famous pop music icons in Asia.
 Leslie Cheung suffered from severe depression and sought treatment from Professor Lieh-Mak for almost a year.
 Despite her treatment effort Leslie Cheung finally killed himself by leaping off from the 24th floor of the Mandarin Oriental hotel, located in the Central district of Hong Kong Island, citing depression as the cause.
 As one of the most popular performers in Asia, Cheung's death broke the hearts of millions of his fans across Asia and shocked the Asian entertainment industry and Chinese community worldwide.

 Cheung's suicide note (translation):"Depression!
 Many thanks to all my friends.
 Many thanks to Professor Felice Lieh-Mak (麥列菲菲).
 This year has been so tough.
 I can't stand it anymore.
 Many thanks to Mr. Tong.
 Many thanks to my family.
 Many thanks to Sister Fei (沈殿霞).
 In my life I have done nothing bad.
-Why does it have to be like this?"Despite the high profile of the patient, no comment has been given by Prof. Lieh-Mak on this incident.
+Why does it have to be like this?"Despite the high profile of the patient, no comment has been given by Lieh-Mak on this incident.

 Controversies

 Felice Lieh-Mak was involved in a case of failure to take proper steps to ensure complete removal of medical equipment which allegedly resulted in suicide of one of her patients after suffering from years of unbearable pain.
 The incident involved leaving behind a 2 mm long broken needle in the facial region of the patient.
-When confronted by the patient, Prof. Lieh-Mak maintained that the needle used in the electroconvulsive therapy, a common procedure practised in psychiatry, was put in and removed by a technician and that she had no responsibility for the mishap.
+When confronted by the patient, Lieh-Mak maintained that the needle used in the electroconvulsive therapy, a common procedure practised in psychiatry, was put in and removed by a technician and that she had no responsibility for the mishap.
 This is in contradiction to one of her most controversial verdicts as Chairperson of the Medical Council Inquiry.
 On 9 May 2018 a doctor was found guilty of medical misconduct for failing to supervise his fellow nursing staff to perform standard tracheostomy care even though the doctor was not involved in the procedure, nor was he aware of that particular procedure which allegedly led to the patient's death.